Crunch-io/scrunch/docs/intro.md

 ds.exclude(where = "disposition != 0 or exit_status != 1")
 ```

-Date variables are also supported in exclusion filters as long as they are iso8601 compliant.
+Date expressions are also supported in exclusion filters as long as they are iso8601 compliant.
 That means that you may also provide only a _"partial"_ representation of a complete iso8601 datetime string like in the examples below:

 ```python
 ds.exclude('starttime < "2015-01-01T00:00:00+00:00"') # complete iso8601 datetime string